moodle homework help

 Moodle study support should hold up on harder formats

 Moodle is not only single-answer multiple choice.
 Many classes use matching, numeric entry, multi-select, and interpretation-heavy question types that reveal whether a tool is really built for coursework or only for the easiest examples.
-Students need a study assistant that still makes sense when the structure of the question changes.
+Students need a homework help that still makes sense when the structure of the question changes.

 QuizHack is built with that broader coursework reality in mind.
 The same extension workflow can support a quick clarification, a note-backed answer, or a deeper follow-up question in chat without forcing the student to leave Moodle.
 That is what makes it practical across a semester instead of only useful for the simplest assignments.